 Avoid crowded centres where parents and their little ones have little space to move around, adds Patricia.

-The class should be kept small, as most babies adjust easier in a cosier group setting, says Melissa.
+The class size should be kept small, as most babies adjust easier in a cosier group setting, says Melissa.